svilupp/layercode-gym/README.md

 [![Docs](https://github.com/svilupp/layercode-gym/actions/workflows/docs.yml/badge.svg)](https://github.com/svilupp/layercode-gym/actions/workflows/docs.yml)
 [![Documentation](https://img.shields.io/badge/docs-latest-blue.svg)](https://svilupp.github.io/layercode-gym)

-> **Warning (v0.1.0):** This toolkit is an early release and may contain bugs or breaking changes.
-Please test thoroughly before using in production.

 A testing toolkit for voice AI agents built on [Layercode.com](https://layercode.com).
 Quickly spin up a testing environment to run through hundreds of scenarios and understand how your agent will perform in production.

 **Note:** This is an unofficial, community-maintained project.